You are hereHow to Grow Weed With CFLs

 Keep CFLs Close So the Whole Plant Gets Direct Light!

-Besides basic care, your main job in the vegetative stage is to train plants to grow short and wide so they'll be able to best take advantage of the CFLs in the flowering stage.
-This will dramatically increase your yields!
+Besides basic plant care, the best way you can increase cannabis yields under CFLs in the vegetative stage is to train your plants to grow short and wide so they're best able to best take advantage of the CFL's great light spectrum in the flowering stage.
+Plant training will dramatically increase your yields!

 While you don't have to do training to get to harvest, plant training is actually really easy and will reward you greatly!